godotengine/godot-mono-builds/README.md

 ## Android

-Some patches may need to be applied to the Mono sources before building for Android.
-This can be done by running `./patch_mono.py`.

 ```bash
 # These are the default values.
 This step can be omitted if SDK and NDK root are in this location.
 export ANDROID_SDK_ROOT=$HOME/Android/Sdk